nusov/SwiftUI-POV-Architecture/README.md

-# SwiftUI-POV-Architecture
+# Protocol Oriented View (POV) Architecture
 Protocol Oriented View Architecture for modern SwiftUI applications

-# Protocol Oriented View (POV) Architecture

 ## Architecture Description
 The **Protocol Oriented View (POV)** architecture is a SwiftUI-specific pattern that shifts the responsibility of business logic from a separate class (ViewModel) to the View itself via Protocol Conformance.